 Spectrum Assignment (SA) Object

+This document aligns with GMPLS extensions for PCEP [PCEP-GMPLS] for generic property such as label, label-set and label assignment noting that frequency is a type of label.
+Frequency restrictions and constraints are also formulated in terms of labels per [RFC7579].

 Spectrum allocation can be performed by the PCE by different means:

 (a) By means of Explicit Label Control (ELC) where the PCE allocates which label to use for each interface/node along the path.

 (b) By means of a Label Set where the PCE provides a range of potential frequency slots to allocate by each node along the path.
-This document aligns with GMPLS extensions for PCEP [PCEP-GMPLS] for generic property such as label, label-set and label assignment noting that frequency is a type of label.
-Frequency restrictions and constraints are also formulated in terms of labels per [RFC7579].

 Option (b) allows distributed spectrum allocation (performed during signaling) to complete spectrum assignment.

-Additionally, given a range of potential spectrums to allocate, the request SHOULD convey the heuristic / mechanism to the allocation.
+Additionally, given a range of potential spectrums to allocate, a PC Request SHOULD convey the heuristic / mechanism to the allocation.

-The format of a PCReq message after incorporating the Spectrum Assignment (SA) object is as follows:
+The format Routing Backus-Naur Form (RBNF) [RFC5511] of a PCReq message per [RFC5440] after incorporating the Spectrum Assignment (SA) object is as follows:

 <PCReq Message> ::= <Common Header>